 Dallas Baptist University's educator preparation programs strive to provide a quality learning experience that enables all candidates to impact P-12 learning.
-The e-portfolio is designed to be an individualized collection of documents to prepare the candidate for future positions; demonstrate the candidate's ongoing knowledge, skills, experiences, and dispositions; and provide the candidate with the opportunity for self-reflection.
-All graduate candidates are required to compile and maintain an electronic, developmental portfolio.
-There are three types of documents that must be included in the e-portfolio: required documents, foundational elements, and competency artifacts.
+The Defense of Degree is designed to be an individualized collection of documents to prepare the candidate for future positions; demonstrate the candidate's ongoing knowledge, skills, experiences, and dispositions; and provide the candidate with the opportunity for self-reflection.
+All graduate candidates are required to compile and maintain an electronic, developmental Defense of Degree.
+There are three types of documents that must be included in the Defense of Degree: required documents, foundational elements, and competency artifacts.
 Throughout the program, the candidate will collect these documents and upload them to their designed TaskStream account.

-The organization of e-portfolios is governed by the State Board of Educator Certification standards and competencies, DBU/InTASC competencies, and DBU's Educator Preparation Provider competencies in addition to specific field of study competencies.
+The organization of Defense of Degree is governed by the State Board of Educator Certification standards and competencies, DBU/InTASC competencies, and DBU's Educator Preparation Provider competencies in addition to specific field of study competencies.

-The e-portfolio will be used to assess your development as you proceed through your designated program.
+The Defense of Degree will be used to assess your development as you proceed through your designated program.
 Candidates who do not have all required documents and "signature assessments" uploaded into TaskStream will not be allowed to proceed to the next level as designed by these Transition Points:

-Transition Point One: Requirements for Program Admission Transition Point Two: Requirements for Program Entrance Transition Point Three: Requirements for Program Continuance Transition Point Four: Requirements for Program Completion Transition Point Five: Requirements for Program Evaluation documents, checkpoint scoring, foundational elements rubric, and the competency artifacts rubric.
+Transition Point One: Requirements for Program Admission Transition Point Two: Requirements for Program Entrance Transition Point Three: Requirements for Program Continuance Transition Point Four: Requirements for Program Completion Transition Point Five: Requirements for Program Evaluation

-It is the candidates' responsibility to meet with their designed program director and/or advisor to discuss the e-portfolio required
+It is the candidates' responsibility to meet with their designed program director and/or advisor to discuss the e-portfolio required documents, checkpoint scoring, foundational elements rubric, and the competency artifacts rubric.